cqua/animal-village/readme.md

 ### Rain
 Each morning there's a 1/7 chance it will be a rainy day.
 On rainy days, villagers mostly stay indoors, flowers are automatically watered, weed growth is sped up, and bugs do not spawn.
 ## Villagers
 Villagers are the heart of the game.
+Managing their friendship ties into every other mechanic.
 ### Villager Traits
 #### Personality
 Villagers can be **chill**, **nerdy**, or **preppy**.
 Their personality determines their dialog and their schedule.